What is Falinks Raid Boss? (Mega Concept Discussion)

 Raid Day Flow

-- Jumping between gyms
+- Moving between gyms quickly

-- Quickly finishing raids
+- Clearing raids back-to-back

-- Checking CP for IVs
+- Checking CP for IV potential

-- Moving to the next one
+- Immediately joining the next raid

 Shiny Hunting Feel